Othello42/Othello42-libft-tester/README.md

 # Othello42-libft-tester

+Setting up:
-Tester is setup to run in a folder next to your libft folder.
+Tester is setup to run in a directory NEXT to your libft directory.
-Adjust PROJECT if it is elsewhere.
+Here it looks for the makefile and the libft.a file Adjust PROJECT if it is elsewhere.

+Tester is setup to look for .c files in your libft directory.
+Adjust PATH in h_function_names.h to where your source files are.

+Running:
 Test everything:	make
 Test mandatory:		make m
 Test bonus:		make b